 In this post I’ll give you the low down on methods of preserving and my favourite tips and resources to help you get started ASAP!

-BEGINNER GUIDE TO PRESERVING FOOD
+BEGINNERS GUIDE TO PRESERVING FOOD

 USE A PRESERVING PLANNER